 Having lived in both Germany and Pennsylvania, the latter where National Pretzel Day was established in 2003, the Briggs Brothers are perfect local ambassadors for such an affair.
 You’ll find their hand-crafted, all-natural Bavarian style pretzels, made in Grafton, at dozens of breweries through Massachusetts.
 A perfect combination, the average American eats more than two pounds of pretzels and drinks more than 20 gallons of beer per year.

-The non-ticketed free event, open to the beer-drinking, pretzel-eating public, will be held at the Dorchester Brewing Co. taproom on Thursday, April 26 from 5:00 to 9:00.
-Festivities will include the debut of the special collaborative beer, commemorative glassware, and a raffle for free tickets to the Mass Brewers Guild Power Beer Fest on April 28.
-DBC will give away some free swag as well, and of course there will be plenty of Wicked Twisted Pretzels (soft and hard) and gourmet mustard available for purchase.
+The non-ticketed free event, open to the beer-drinking, pretzel-eating public, will be held at the Dorchester Brewing Co. taproom on Friday, April 26 from 5:00 to 10:00.
+Festivities will include the debut of the special collaborative beer, live music from Muhammad Seven & the Spring, and the Revelry Food Truck.
+DBC will give away some free schwag as well, and of course there will be plenty of Wicked Twisted Pretzels (soft and hard) and gourmet mustard on hand.

 As kids, Shawn and Josh were introduced to warm, hand-crafted Bavarian style pretzels from the Bavarian Pretzel Hut on family trips to upstate New York.
 Coincidentally, Josh later lived in Philadelphia and Shawn in Munich, Germany, cities with incredibly delicious pretzels.
 Unable to find them anywhere else in the U.S., they soon moved back to Massachusetts and set out solve the problem.
 They perfected their recipe (featuring natural ingredients like fresh malt and roasted barley) in Shawn’s kitchen, and are now found in craft breweries, bars and restaurants all over New England, as well as in Whole Foods Markets.
 Recently they added a line of gourmet mustards.